georgosgeorgos/webCrawler/README.md

 # webCrawler

-This Crawler starts with a logic(AND) query and crawls exploring before the pages with highest partial PageRank
+This Crawler starts with a logic(AND) query and crawls exploring the pages with higher partial PageRank